microsoft/Mastering-the-Marketplace/README.md

 - [Learn about **Azure Managed Application** Offers](./ama/README.md)
 - More coming

-# Suggesting New Content Topics
+# Submitting Feedback or Suggesting New Content

 Please use the [Issues](https://github.com/microsoft/Mastering-the-Marketplace/issues) feature of this repository to request additional content or improvements to existing content.